JOSEPHBWB/energy-forecasting/README.md

 # Electricity Price Forecasting + Storage Dispatch

-This repository is an independent public implementation of forecasting and computational-efficiency ideas I worked on during my research internship.
-It uses synthetic data and does not contain FutureBoosting source code, private lab code, or private market data.
+This repository is an independent public implementation of forecasting and computational-efficiency ideas I worked on during my research.
 The full experiment is designed to run on a normal laptop, with Chronos-2 available as an optional backend.

 The project has four parts: